 SERVICE-ORIENTED mobile social networks (S-MSNs) are emerging social networking platforms over which one or more individuals are able to communicate with local service providers using handheld wireless communication devices such as smartphones.
-In the S-MSNs, service providers (restaurants and grocery stores) offer locationbased services to local users and aim to attract the users by employing various advertising approaches, for example, sending e-flyers to the nearby passengers via wireless connections.
+In the S-MSNs, service providers (restaurants and grocery stores) offer location based services to local users and aim to attract the users by employing various advertising approaches, for example, sending e-flyers to the nearby passengers via wireless connections.

 Unlike the global counterparts, the interests of the local service providers are in serving the users in close geographic vicinity because most users choose services based on the comparison of the service quality and the distance advantage.
-In the S-MSNs, to establish the trust relations between the providers and service the users particularly important.
+In the S-MSNs, to establish the trust relations between the service providers and the users is particularly important.
 With a higher reputation, a service provider is more likely to be chosen by the users.
 However, the S-MSNs are autonomous and distributed networks where no third trusted authority exists for bootstrapping the trust relations.
 Therefore, for the users in the S-MSNs, how to enable the trust evaluation of the service providers is a challenging problem.

-Trustworthy service evaluation (TSE) systems enable service providers or any third trusted authority to receive user feedback, known as service reviews or simply reviews, such as compliments and complaints about their services or products.
+Trustworthy service evaluation (TSE) systems enable service providers or any third trusted authority to receive user feedback, known as e-ISSN: 2348-6848, p- ISSN: 2348-795X Volume 2, Issue 09, September 2015 service reviews or simply reviews, such as compliments and complaints about their services or products.
 By using the TSE, the service providers learn the service experiences of the users and are able to improve their service strategy in time.
 In addition, the collected reviews can be made available to the public, which enhances service advertising and assists the users in making wise service selections.
 The TSE is often maintained by a third trusted authority who is trusted to host authentic reviews.
-Popular TSE can be found in webbased social networks such as Facebook and online stores like eBay.
+Popular TSE can be found in web based social networks such as Facebook and online stores like eBay.